IEA's Birol urges OPEC+ to close gap between words and deeds-Egypt TV

 Saudi Arabia and the United Arab Emirates are the two OPEC producers with the most spare production capacity.

-(Reporting by Nadine Awadalla; writing by Lina Najem; editing by Jason Neely and Barbara Lewis)
+(Reporting by Nadine Awadalla in Dubai and Maha El Dahan in Cairo; writing by Lina Najem; Editing by Jason Neely and Barbara Lewis)

 ((Lina.Najem@thomsonreuters.com;))